Skip to main content

 PROCEDURE FOR APPROVAL: LEAVE OF ABSENCE outside of term time

 Requests for leave of absence outside of term time need not be approved.
-However, members of staff will recognise that some departmental or College duties in teaching, research and administration continue throughout the calendar year, as determined by the Executive Dean in consultation with the Head of School (for subject area).
-It is therefore necessary that proper arrangements should be made by the member of staff to cover these duties during any period of leave (including outside of term time).
+However, members of staff will recognise that some departmental or College duties in teaching and student experience, research/ scholarship and leadership and management continue throughout the calendar year, as determined by the Executive Dean in consultation with appropriate the Head of School.
+It is therefore necessary that proper arrangements should be made by the member of staff, in consultation with appropriate colleagues and/or the Head of School to cover these duties during any period of leave (including outside of term time).

 PROCEDURE FOR APPROVAL: LEAVE OF ABSENCE DURING TERM-TIME